 Sears Bellows features a number of marked trails in the pine barrens, ideal for both advanced hikers and those just starting out.
 The easiest trail winds around Bellows Pond.
 If you and your family feel like walking farther, continue on to Sears Pond.

-If you don't have the time to go for a hike, but still want to see fall colors before they're gone, why not take a drive along Route 25A.
+If you don't have the time to go for a hike, but still want to see fall colors before they're gone, consider taking a pleasure drive along Route 25A.
 In Nassau, Northern Boulevard (aka 25A) takes you through scenic spots such as Brookville and Oyster Bay.
 In Suffolk County, 25A offers colorful views through Kings Park, Stony Brook, and Rocky Point.

 Photos are courtesy of the preserves/parks.